Dodgers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- Los Angeles has gone 4-4 (winning 50% of its games) when playing as moneyline favorites of -175 or shorter.
+- Los Angeles has not been a bigger underdog this season than the +105 moneyline set for this game.

-- The implied moneyline probablility in this matchup gives the Dodgers a 63.6% chance to win.
+- The Dodgers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Los Angeles has combined with opponents to hit the over on the total nine times this season for a 9-7-1 record against the over/under.
+- Los Angeles and its opponents have gone over the total this season in nine of its 18 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.